 When you charter a private jet you pay for the whole aircraft, regardless of how many people are travelling.
 This means that if you fly with your colleagues or team, and fill the aircraft, then the cost of your flight is comparable to a first or business class ticket per person.
 Plus, you get all the added benefits such as the time saved and being able to fly to numerous airports closer to your end destination.

-In the UK, using a private jet can be seen by some as being flashy, however it’s far from the truth.
 A business jet shows that a company is keen to get things done in an efficient way and to be more productive with their time.
 Entertaining clients by private jet, either flying out to meet them or flying them to your HQ shows them that you’re serious and want to move things forward.